raspberrypilearning/321-make-mentor-guide/en/step_9.md

 --- task ---

 **Tip:** If a creator enjoys using a particular asset, you could encourage them to save it for quick use in future projects.
-Local storage or tools like the [Scratch backpack](https://projects.raspberrypi.org/en/projects/scratch-backpack){:target="_blank"} can be used to provide quick access for favourite assets.
+Local storage or tools like the [Scratch Backpack](https://projects.raspberrypi.org/en/projects/scratch-backpack){:target="_blank"} can be used to provide quick access for creators' favourite assets.

 --- /task ---